luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-030-plot-phonon-band-structure/description.md

 ## Task

-Calculate and plot the phonon band structure using the output from VASP DFPT calculations saved in "vasprun.dfpt.phonon.xml.gz".
+Read the DFPT results in `vasprun.dfpt.phonon.xml.gz`, reconstruct the phonon dispersion, and render the band structure plot with an appropriate high-symmetry path.
+Keep the axes labeled and include a legend if multiple branches require clarification.
+Store the visualization in the output image file expected by the submission template.

 ## Dataset

-N/A
+[START Dataset Preview: materials_genomics]
+|-- F_CHGCAR
+|-- LiMoS2_F_CHGCAR
+|-- LiMoS2_CHGCAR
+|-- vasprun.dfpt.phonon.xml.gz
+[END Dataset Preview]

 ## Submission Format